dzhng/nocode/README.md

     $ npm install <package_name>@latest

+NOTE: There is a shared module under `modules/shared` that contains all shared code.
+Whenever an npm module want to use the shared module, make sure to modify `next.config.js` with the `transpile-modules` plugin.
+This will ensure that the shared module's typescript files also gets compiled as part of next.js's compilation process.

 ## Style Guides

 Style will be automatically enforced via prettier and eslint.
 An autoformatter will be run on every git commit via lint-staged, and a linting script is available if you want to manually run it.